 It also confirmed that Emmy winner Lee Jung-jae will be returning as Gi-hun.
 We’ll also see the Front Man (Lee Byung-hun) and the Recruiter (Gong Yoo) make a comeback in Season Two.
 Plus, there’s even a new character in the mix played by Park Gyu-young.
 How curious!!!

 Although we don’t have a locked-in release date, the good people at Netflix have bestowed upon us a first look at the upcoming season.
 So far, it looks as vibrant and curious as ever.

 In 2022, Chief Content Officer Ted Sarandos was asked whether or not Squid Game would be officially returning for a second season.

 “The Squid Game universe has just begun.”

-According to Variety, Sarandos also put Squid Game in the same category as Bridgerton and Stranger Things when he later spoke about shows with massive potential to grow.
+According to Variety, Ted Sarandos also put Squid Game in the same category as Bridgerton and Stranger Things when he spoke last year about shows with massive potential to grow.
 I’m inking at the thought of all the Squid Game possibilities.